 The only exception to this are musicians who we may place off-stage.

 We’ve left much larger space than before around the stage and a clear route around the audience, please check and practice on arrival.
 Please ask our Front of House manager if you are not sure.

-We have factored in cast members into our physical spacing with the audience, so on most nights it will be possible to sit in the audience area if your group on later in the evening.
+We have factored in cast members into our physical spacing with the audience, so on most nights it will be possible to sit in the audience area at the back if your group on later in the evening.

-Please don’t crowd the back of the venue and please respect the audience distancing.
+Please don’t crowd the box office area and please respect the audience distancing.

 Warm up and pre-show rehearsal